keplernetwork/kepler/doc/grin4bitcoiners.md

 Nope, no address.
 All outputs in Kepler are unique and have no common data with any previous output.
 Instead of relying on a known address to send money, transactions have to be built interactively, with two (or more) wallets exchanging data with one another.
 This interaction **does not require both parties to be online at the same time**.
 Practically speaking, there are many ways for two programs to interact privately and securely.
 This interaction could even take place over email or Signal (or carrier pigeons).

-### If transaction information gets removed, can't I just cheat and create money?
+### If transaction information gets removed, can I just cheat and create money?

 No, and this is where MimbleWimble and Kepler shine.
 Confidential transactions are a form of [homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption).
 Without revealing any amount, Kepler can verify that the sum of all transaction inputs equal the sum of transaction outputs, plus the fee.
 Going even further, comparing the sum of all money created by mining with the total sum of money that's being held, Kepler nodes can check the correctness of the total money supply.